Numerical Analysis of a Corrected Smagorinsky Model: Numerical Tests

 \subsection{Test2.
 Flow between offset cylinder}

-(taken from N. Jiang and W. J. Layton \cite{jiang2016ev}) This flow problem is tested to show the transfer of energy from fluctuations back to means in the turbulent flow using the Modified Smagorinksy Model \eqref{msm8}.
+(Taken from N. Jiang and W. J. Layton \cite{jiang2016ev}).
+This flow problem is tested to show the transfer of energy from fluctuations back to means in the turbulent flow using the Corrected Smagorinksy Model \eqref{CSM8}.

 The domain is a disk with a smaller off center obstacle inside.
 Let $r_1=1,r_2=0.1,c=(c_1,c_2)=(1/2,0),$ then the domain is given by \beas \Omega=\{(x,y):x^2+y^2< r_1^2 \;\text{and}\; (x-c_1)^2+(y-c_2)^2> r_2^2\}. \eeas The flow is driven by a counterclockwise rotational body force \beas f(x,y,t)=(-4y*(1-x^2-y^2),4x*(1-x^2-y^2))^T, \eeas with no-slip boundary conditions on both circles.
 We discretize in space using Taylor-Hood elements.
 There are 80 mesh points around the outer circle and 60 mesh points around the inner circle.
 The flow is driven by a counterclockwise force (f=0 on the outer circle).
 Thus, the flow rotates about the origin and interacts with the immersed circle.